digikar99/numericals/README.md

 These functions should be within a factor of two of numpy/torch for "common cases".
 If they are not inspite of type declarations, feel free to report an [issue](https://github.com/digikar99/numericals/issues)!

+## Usage and Features

+#### Native CL arrays

+As of this writing,

+- The only libraries that offer broadcasted operations on arrays are this and [numcl](https://github.com/numcl/numcl)
+- `numcl` does not yet have a focus on high performance - though, it [should be possible to implement the current einsum based backend using BLAS and BMAS](https://github.com/numcl/numcl/issues/57); instead the focus there is on functionality; by contrast, the focus here is on performance first, and functionality second.
+Users do not have to choose. `:mix` option of `uiop:define-package` can be useful for mixing the two libraries as per user preferences
+- Other minor differences wrt numcl include:
+  - Both `(ones 2 3 :type 'single-float)` and `(ones '(2 3) :type 'single-float)` are legal in numericals; while only the latter is legal in numcl
+  - `numericals` provides a `*array-element-type-alist*` equivalent to `swank:*readtable-alist*` to provide a package local way of specifying the default element-type for arrays.
+This can be further overriden by binding `*array-element-type*`.
+This does impose performance penalties however.
+  - `numcl` relies on JIT backed by [specialized-function](https://github.com/numcl/specialized-function), while `numericals` relies on AOT backed by [polymorphic-functions](https://github.com/digikar99/polymorphic-functions/) and [cl-form-types](https://github.com/alex-gutev/cl-form-types).
+Again, these are not either-or, high level user functions can (in theory) utilize specialized-function, while the innards can use static-dispatch either by polymorphic-functions or [static-dispatch](https://github.com/alex-gutev/static-dispatch) or [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions/).
+- In addition to these two, another performant library operating on CL arrays includes [lla](https://github.com/tpapp/lla).
+Again, `uiop:define-package` with `:mix` can be used suitably.

+The author of `numericals` [did not find other libraries operating on native CL arrays](https://gist.github.com/digikar99/16066dbf24b8789c969ea58837e0fbef).

+#### Non-native CL arrays

+There are [quite](https://github.com/CodyReichert/awesome-cl#machine-learning) a [few](https://github.com/CodyReichert/awesome-cl#numerical-and-scientific) libraries in Common Lisp in this domain.
+I have only managed to take a peak at [femlisp-matlisp](https://gist.github.com/digikar99/16066dbf24b8789c969ea58837e0fbef#femlisp-matlisp).

+That said, the goal of `numericals` is not to *replace* python ecosystems, at least not in the short run, but instead to overcome the limitations of libraries like [py4cl](https://github.com/bendudson/py4cl)/[2](https://github.com/digikar99/py4cl2) of sub-10,000 instructions per second.

+#### Usage

+For the time being, preferably, [fetch from this dist of ultralisp](https://github.com/digikar99/polymorphic-functions#getting-it-from-ultralisp).
+Users may need to `bash make.sh` [bmas](https://github.com/digikar99/bmas) manually; this currently requires `gcc`, but the `make.sh` should be trivial enough to edit per the user's configurations.
+This step may be automated in the future.

+Once `(ql:quickload "numericals")` is successful; use inside your own package using `:mix` option of `uiop:define-package` (see above discussion), or [package-local-nicknames](https://common-lisp-libraries.readthedocs.io/#libraries).

+Run tests using `(asdf:test-system "numericals")`; these are scattered throughout the system.

 ## Planned

 In no order of priority: